 For informal enquiries about the post please contact Professor Yiannis Demiris at email@example.com.

-Our preferred method of application is online via our website.
-Please click ‘apply’ below or go to https://www.imperial.ac.uk/job-applicants/ and search using reference number ENG00470.
+Our preferred method of application is online via our website by clicking ‘apply’ below or go to https://www.imperial.ac.uk/job-applicants/ and search using reference number ENG01056.

-Any queries regarding the application process should be directed to Ms Joan O’Brien at email@example.com.
+Queries regarding the application process should go to Joan O’Brien at firstname.lastname@example.org.